-Does the Office of Career Services guarantee placement for students?
+Does the Office of Professional Development guarantee placement for students?

 Rather than guarantee placement for students, it is the mission of the Office of Career Services to teach career planning and development skills that can be used while a student, following graduation from the University of Redlands, and throughout one’s professional life.

 What do most Redlands students plan to do post-graduation?

 Traditionally, approximately 70% of students graduate with jobs or are job searching, and about 30% go on to graduate/professional schools or credential programs.

 As a parent, how can I best encourage my student to utilize the resources provided by the Office of Professional Development to attain their career goals?

 Choosing a career is a process students need to go through - and students go through the stages of the process at different rates of speed.
 The steps include:

 - Assessing skills, interests and abilities

 - Experimenting with possible career options

 - Organizing and conducting a job or graduate school search